LAU students’ innovation a winner at entrepreneurial competition

 Business concept of marketing and accounting students earns startup sponsorship from the Inas Abou Ayyash Foundation for its originality and social impact.

-“It’s important that the youth still believe in this country,” said President of IAAF and LAU alumna Inas Abou Ayyash.
+“It’s important that the youth still believe in this country,” said Abou Ayyash.
 “Hopefully, IAAF will be their helping hand and will stand by their side in everything they do.”

 Students from LAU, the Lebanese University, the Holy Spirit University of Kaslik (USEK) and Beirut Arab University presented their projects during a ceremony at Le Gray Hotel in Beirut, attended by President Joseph G. Jabbra and Minister of State for Women’s Affairs Jean Oghassabian.